LogtalkDotOrg/logtalk3/examples/adventure/NOTES.md

-For the "sleepy" and "spider" adventures, I applied the necessary changes to ensure compatibility with all the back-end Prolog compilers that you can use with Logtalk, rewrote some of the code to avoid creation of choice-points, and added a very simple command-line interface.
+For the "sleepy" and "spider" adventures, I applied the necessary changes to ensure compatibility with all the back-end Prolog compilers that you can use with Logtalk, rewrote some code to avoid creation of choice-points, and added a very simple command-line interface.

 For the "wumpus" adventure, I applied the necessary changes to ensure compatibility with all the back-end Prolog compilers that you can use